Last Updated 14 March 2023

-Request the transfer of your personal data to you or to a third party.
-We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
+We will provide to you, or a third party you have chosen, your Personal Data in a structured, commonly used, machine-readable format, to the extent applicable.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+You will not have to pay a fee to access your Personal Data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 Any changes we may make to this document will be posted on our website and, where appropriate and possible, notified to you by e-mail.
 Please check back frequently to see any updates or changes to this document.